 - Connect with the CMS-funded Transforming Clinical Practice Initiative (TCPI).
 TCPI supports 29 Practice Transformation Networks and Support and Alignment Networks across the country, which provide resources and technical support to help practices improve quality of care, reduce costs, and prepare for value-based payment arrangements.
 Visit http://www.healthcarecommunities.org/ or contact the National Council to learn more.

 - Connect with a Quality Innovation Network (QIN)-Quality Improvement Organizations (QIOs): The QIO Program’s 14 QIN-QIOs bring Medicare beneficiaries, providers, and communities together in data-driven initiatives that increase patient safety, make communities healthier, better coordinate post-hospital care, and improve clinical quality.
 More information about QIN-QIOs can be found here.

-- If you have an EHR, make sure it is certified EHR technology (CEHRT).
+- If you have an EHR, make sure it is Certified EHR Technology.
 A well-designed CEHRT can help you fulfill current quality reporting requirements and provide real-time summaries of your progress on quality measures.
-If you have an EHR, determine whether it is 2014- or 2015- edition certified—the version will determine your reporting measures in 2018.”

-- Learn as much about the Quality Payment Program as you can—even if MIPS does not apply to you.
+- Learn as much about the QPP as you can—even if MIPS does not apply to you.
 Value-based payments are an important goal for all the major payers, not just Medicare.
 To meet these demands, all behavioral health organizations will need to cultivate an organizational culture that embraces change, and develop the infrastructure needed to measure progress, demonstrate value and improve health outcomes.

 - Stay Up-to-Date.
 The National Council will help you stay informed so you can meet your requirements every year.
 Subscribe to the National Council’s Capitol Connector blog.